neumino/neumino.github.io/movies.md

-### Critters Attack!
+### Stuber
-*Released on 2019-07-13, vote average 4.9*
+*Released on 2019-07-11, vote average 6.5*

-Follows 20-year-old Drea, who reluctantly takes a job babysitting for a professor of a college she hopes to attend.
-Struggling to entertain the professor&#39;s children Trissy and Jake, along with her own little brother Phillip , Drea takes them on a hike, unaware that mysterious alien critters have crash-landed and started devouring every living thing they encounter.
+After crashing his car, a cop who&#39;s recovering from eye surgery recruits an Uber driver to help him catch a heroin dealer.
+The mismatched pair soon find themselves in for a wild day of stakeouts and shootouts as they encounter the city&#39;s seedy side.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/kuIc4yd7ZpU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/i5l6a5RiR1E?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>